 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is notably larger (10 percent) than the Olympus E-450.
 Moreover, the L10 is markedly heavier (26 percent) than the E-450.
 In this context, it is worth noting that neither the E-450 nor the L10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Four Thirds Lens Catalog.
+You can compare the optics available in the Four Thirds Lens Catalog.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The E-450 was launched at a somewhat lower price (by 17 percent) than the L10, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Olympus E-450 vs Panasonic L10